arvicco/moneydance-ruby/_posts/2011-01-10-Work-with-Moneydance-API.markdown

         - amt=-2000;
         - val=2000;

+Please note, proper function to retrieve transaction date is getDateInt, not getDate as expected (see explanation of MD date conversion specifics below).
 Other useful methods include the following.
 Methods called on **txn** apply to the parent transaction (instance of [ParentTxn](http://moneydance.com/dev/apidoc/com/moneydance/apps/md/model/ParentTxn.html)) while **sxn** represents the first split transaction (instance of